daviddurand/fress-hacks/README.md

+# Fress Hacks

 Various quick hacks to deal with fress and fress/imlac files of various sorts.
 Source and makefile live in src. edit the makefile as you wish, then runn it.

+# What they are and how to build

 Various scripts assume that the output binaries are in your path.